-We will use this last property to check if our hypothesis \ref{HM6}, which states that the signal is dominated by dust, is valid or not, aside from contamination by CMB $E$-modes, noise and systematics that we attempt to remove using simulations.
+We use this last property to test whether our hypothesis \ref{HM6}, which states that the signal is dominated by dust, holds, aside from contamination by CMB $E$-modes, noise, and systematics that we attempt to remove using simulations.

-We conclude by analyzing the consequences on covariances of the quasi-perfect correlation between residual maps predicted in our model.
-Eqs.~\eqref{eq:covP} and \eqref{eq:covpsi} show that the frequency-dependence of any covariance $\varij$ is encoded in the parameters $\ain$ and $\ajn$.
-These parameters are common to all covariances, and are well-correlated across frequencies, as shown in Sect.~\ref{sec:firstorder}.
-This implies that the ratio between two distinct covariances sharing the same couple of frequencies is independent of the particular couple $(i,j$) of channels considered (prediction \ref{eq:P6}):
+We conclude by analyzing the consequences for the covariances of the quasi-perfect correlation between the residual maps predicted in our model.
+Eqs.~\eqref{eq:covP} and \eqref{eq:covpsi} show that the frequency dependence of any covariance $\varij$ is encoded in the parameters $\ain$ and $\ajn$.
+These parameters are common to all covariances and remain well-correlated across frequencies, as shown in Sect.~\ref{sec:firstorder}.
+This implies that the ratio between two distinct covariances sharing the same frequency pair is independent of the particular pair $(i,j$) of channels considered (prediction \ref{eq:P6}):

-We conclude with our last prediction, a null test ensuing from the strong correlation of spectral gradients across frequencies.
-The matrix $\Im\,\varPcx$ (Eq.~\eqref{eq:ImvarPcxij}) involves the cross-product $\ain\,\ajm-\aim\ajn$, a small factor owing to the strong correlation of $\ain$ parameters across frequencies.
-It follows that, within the uncertainties, we expect (prediction \ref{eq:P7})
+We conclude with our final prediction, a null test resulting from the strong correlation of the spectral gradients across frequencies.
+The matrix $\Im\,\varPcx$ (Eq.~\eqref{eq:ImvarPcxij}) involves the cross-product $\ain\,\ajm-\aim\ajn$, which is a small factor due to the strong correlation of the $\ain$ parameters across frequencies.
+Hence, within the uncertainties, we expect (prediction \ref{eq:P7})